reasat-rafio/reasat-rafio/README.md

 </img>

-## I'm a Student, Gamer and Developer!!
+## I'm a Human, Student and Developer!!

 -  🌱 I’m currently working on otterdev project
 -  👯 I’m looking to collaborate with other developers